 Egyptology is the term used in referring to the study of ancient Egypt.
-This encompasses her history, religion, language, art, literature, culture and architecture.
-In essence, the study focuses on Egypt’s happenings starting from the 5th millennium (BC) to the 4th Century (AD).
+It encompasses her history, religion, language, art, literature, culture and architecture.
+In essence, the research focuses on Egypt’s happenings starting from the 5th millennium (BC) to the 4th Century (AD).

 Egyptology is said to have been started by the Egyptians themselves.
-Some of the early iconic Egyptians who played a key role in this field include Thutmose IV and Prince Khaemweset who restored The Sphinx and, identified and restored various historic temples, tombs and buildings, including the pyramids respectively.
+Some of the early iconic Egyptians who played a crucial role in this field include Thutmose IV and Prince Khaemweset who restored The Sphinx and, identified and revived various historical temples, tombs, and buildings, including the pyramids respectively.
 Today, people who specialize in Egyptology are referred to as Egyptologists.
 Interestingly, while Americans categorize this field under archaeology, Europeans regard it as a philological discipline.

 As of today, there exist various colleges and universities that offer Egyptology related degrees and programs.
 Examples of these include USA’s Yale University, University of Chicago, New York University and, UK’s University of London, University of Cambridge and University of Oxford among others.
 However, it is the German learning institutions that are best known for producing the best Egyptologists.

 In a nutshell, we can conclude that Egyptology has played a key role in shaping the way humankind leads their lives.
 For instance, it’s has led to further research and proposals on adopting the same preservation methods used in preserving bodies in the past and, constructions that emulate ancient building techniques.
 In addition to this, Egyptology is fun, stimulating, inspiring, helps in adding substantial knowledge about past events and, gives insight in regards to how we live our lives.
 Therefore, learning about Egypt’s history is not just a thing for the scholars, but also for traveling enthusiasts, linguistics, religious people as well as people who want to be marveled by nature.